Mozilla Firefox, Google Chrome, Internet Explorer

 - Finally, click the Clear Now button to complete the process.

 - In the top-right corner of the browser window, click the Chrome menu (icon with three horizontally stacked lines: ) on the browser toolbar.

-- Click the button Clear browsing data.
+- Under Privacy and security, click the arrow next to Clear browsing data.
 A dialog will appear.

 - From the drop-down menu, select how much history you want to delete.
 To clear your entire browsing history, select the beginning of time.

 - Check the boxes for the data you want Chrome to clear, including “browsing history."
 Learn more about the types of browsing data you can delete